mgmendoza/FinalProjectC206/README.md

 # Final Project C206: Pirate Bot Treasure Hunt
-This is the final ROS project for UC Berkeley's C206 robotics class.
-Teach a Turtlebot to play "Find the Treasure".
-A Turtlebot is placed in an unseen scenario with obstacles to find a specific item.
+This project was created for UC Berkeley's C206 Final Project robotics class.
+The goal is to teach a Turtlebot to play "Find the Treasure".
+A Turtlebot is placed in an unseen scenario with obstacles and tasked to find an object.
 The Turtlebot will survey the scenario, plan a trajectory to go through all possible hiding places, and search using its onboard camera and Computer Vision (CV) for a specific item it was ordered to find.
 This will include algorithms from path planning, CV, and SLAM.

 ## Project Goals
-Our goal is to teach a turtlebot to find an object inside an environment.
+The goal is to teach a turtlebot to find an object inside an environment.
 The environment and the object's location will be unknown to the Turtlebot.
 The location of the obstacles will also vary every time we command the turtlebot to find the object.
 The Turtlebot should be able to navigate the environment and avoid obstacles to find the object of interest.
 Once the turtle has found the object, it will stop and send a message indicating it has completed the task.

-This project can be run in simulation or hardware
+This project can be run in simulation or on hardware.

 ## Software and Hardware

-Turtlebot with the included lab’s hardware:
+Turtlebot with the included the lab’s hardware:
 * Two main drive wheels DYNAMIXEL
 * IMU (Gyroscope 3 axis, Accelerometer 3-axis)
 * Power connectors and peripherals